viditut/web/index.md

 ---
 layout: home
-title: Internet Marketing, Web Developer & Online Business Tutorial
+title: Vidio Tutorial Photoshop, Photography & Lightroom
-subtitle: AmiHub is a website that provides tutorial about SEO, Internet Marketing &amp; Webmaster.
-Learn easily how to find traffic, make money and create website.
+subtitle: We are driven by a passion to provide incredible video training for Photoshop, Lightroom and Photography made affordable for everyone.
 ---